dselivanov/spark/examples/src/main/scala/org/apache/spark/examples/fastals/readme.md

 The current model (i.e. the current guess for `A`, `B`) is repeated and held in memory on every machine.
-Thus the total time taken by the computation is proportional to the number of non-zeros divided by the number of CPU cores, with the restriction that the model should fit in memory.
+Thus the total time taken by the computation is proportional to the number of non-zeros divided by the number of CPU cores, with the restriction that the model should fit in memory on a single machine.

 At every iteration, the current model is broadcast to all machines, such that there is only one copy of the model on each machine.